 We do not accept returns on pieces from the Handmade, Disc, or Terra series.

 Custom and Rush orders are final sale.
 Returns, exchanges, or refunds are not accepted.

 How do I send something back to you?

 You must use the prepaid shipping label we provide.
+The customer is responsible for the cost of return shipping, which will be deducted from store credit issued.
 Use original packaging and packing materials to avoid invalidating your return or claim.

 Items must be returned to us in original condition accompanied by the return information label.

 Make sure all products are exactly as you received them, with tag(s) and seal(s) still attached.

 All products that come in their own box, including but not limited to light bulbs and accessories, must be returned in their original, undamaged box as this is considered part of the product.